Complaints and appeals policy and procedures

 - Details of our complaints and appeals policy and procedures are made available to prospective students prior to their enrolment.

-- If a student decides to access our complaints and/or appeals processes, their enrolment must be maintained while the complaints and appeals processes are ongoing.
+- If a current student decides to access our complaints and/or appeals processes, their enrolment status will be maintained while the complaints and appeals processes are ongoing.

 - All attempts will be made by us to resolve a complaint internally with the parties concerned.

-- We will only act on a complaint or appeal if it can be reasonably substantiated.
+- We will only act on a complaint or appeal:

 - A person has the right to appeal any decision made by us if they are unsatisfied with the outcome.